Here are some interesting facts about Offa’s Dyke.

 - Offa’s Dyke is one of the most impressive early construction efforts by inhabitants of Britain.
 It may have been built for defensive reasons, or simply as a visible dividing line between the two kingdoms.

 - The Offa’s Dyke long-distance path was opened in 1971.
 It crosses the border between England and Wales 20 times and passes through 8 different counties.

 - It takes the average walker about 12 days to walk the length of the path from one marker to the other.
 Horse riders and cyclists are allowed on about a third of the path.

-- The Offa’s Dyke path is flat in places, and is known for the large number of stiles along its route.
+- The Offa’s Dyke Path is flat in places, and it is known for the large number of stiles along its route.
 The highest point on the path is 700 metres at Hatterall Ridge.

 - In 2012, the historian Michael Wood ran the entire length of Offa’s Dyke in just over 2 days and 16 hours.
-He raised several thousand pounds for different charities.
+He raised several thousand pounds for charity.